46620/configs/README.md

 # configs

-private repo for all configs I manage
+Basically a dotfile repo but not just all dotfiles and no cool script to set them up.